 See a quick introduction about what they are trying to build and why.

-They are still running pilot projects with focus on large companies and enterprises.
-Their official release is planned for middle of the next year.
+They are still running pilot projects with a focus on large companies and enterprises.
+Their official release is planned for the middle of the next year.

 3. Circuit Tree (INDIA)

-Circuit Tree is an Indian startup who is trying to do the similar thing but they have a GUI based online tool to input the requirements.
+Circuit Tree is an Indian startup that is trying to do a similar thing but they have a GUI based online tool to input the requirements.

 They have another more advanced way of giving detailed custom inputs.
-They are taking the high level requirement inputs and generating Schematic, PCB Design, BOM with pricing using Octopart database automatically using their backend tool.
+They are taking the high-level requirement inputs and generating Schematic, PCB Design, BOM with pricing using the Octopart database automatically using their backend tool.

-After the design is generated, an inhouse team looks at the design and gives it a final finish before delivery.
-It is estimated that their tools helps engineers save anywhere between 70 – 90% of the circuit design effort.
+After the design is generated, an in-house team looks at the design and gives it a final finish before delivery.
+It is estimated that their tools help engineers save anywhere between 70 – 90% of the circuit design effort.

-Some of the example PCB designs (Github) they have developed using their tool are shown below:
+Some of the example PCB designs (Github) they have developed using their tool is shown below: